SciML/Catalyst.jl/docs/src/inverse_problems/structural_identifiability.md

 end
 assess_identifiability(goodwind_oscillator; measured_quantities=[:M], loglevel=Logging.Error)
 ```
 From the output, we find that `E(t)`, `pₑ`, and `pₚ` (the trajectory of $E$, and the production rates of $E$ and $P$, respectively) are non-identifiable.
 Next, `dₑ` and `dₚ` (the degradation rates of $E$ and $P$, respectively) are locally identifiable.
 Finally, `P(t)`, `M(t)`, `pₘ`, and `dₘ` (the trajectories of `P` and `M`, and the production and degradation rate of `M`, respectively) are all globally identifiable.
-We note that we also imported the Logging package, and provided the `loglevel=Logging.Error` input argument.
+We note that we also imported the Logging.jl package, and provided the `loglevel=Logging.Error` input argument.
 StructuralIdentifiability functions generally provide a large number of output messages.
 Hence, we will use this argument (which requires the Logging package) throughout this tutorial to decrease the amount of printed text.

-Next, we can assess identifiability in the case where we can measure all three species concentrations:
+Next, we also assess identifiability in the case where we can measure all three species concentrations:
 ```example si1
 assess_identifiability(goodwind_oscillator; measured_quantities=[:M, :P, :E], loglevel=Logging.Error)
 ```
-in which case all initial conditions and parameters become identifiable.
+in which case all species trajectories and parameters become identifiable.

 ### Indicating known parameters
 In the previous case we assumed that all parameters are unknown, however, this is not necessarily true.
 If there are parameters with known values, we can supply these using the `known_p` argument.
 Providing this additional information might also make other, previously unidentifiable, parameters identifiable.
 Let us consider the previous example, where we measure the concentration of $M$ only, but now assume we also know the production rate of $E$ ($pₑ$):